 Mistake #1: Dying Without an Estate Plan

 This is the biggest estate planning mistake you could make.
 When you die without a will or trust in place, state law determines how your assets pass to your heirs through a process called probate.
-Any wishes you had for your estate may not be carried out.
-Since there is no will in place, the probate court will choose an administrator to oversee the process and your property will be split up and distributed according to a predetermined formula.
+That means the state may not carry out the wishes you had for your estate.
+Since there is no will in place, the probate court will choose an administrator.
+That overseer will use a predetermined formula to split and distribute your property.

 Probate can be time-consuming and stressful, even for relatively small estates.
 Depending on the circumstances, the probate process can take many months or even years with legal fees, administrator fees, filing fees, appraisal fees, bond premiums, publication fees, etc. The costs go on and on.